-Assignment of Unfilled Liquidations
+Assignment of unfilled liquidations

-Currently, because Kraken Futures has no insurance fund to deal with unfilled liquidations, and because it is bad User Experience to simply break off open interest of profitable traders to offset poorly collateralised traders, we have develoepd an alternative model to accommodate liquidity provision in high volatility periods.
+Currently, because Kraken Futures has no insurance fund to deal with unfilled liquidations, and because it is bad User Experience to simply break off open interest of profitable traders to offset poorly collateralised traders, we have developed an alternative model to accommodate liquidity provision in high volatility periods.

 Liquidity providers (LPs) are willing to take the risk of receiving unfilled liquidations.
 The benefit is the maintenance margin remaining from the marked value of the position, which compensates for the risk.